Employment Lawyer in El Paso, Texas

 If you are facing work-related issues, do not hesitate to get help immediately.
 If you do not get proper protection, you may be vulnerable to further adverse actions.
 Schedule a consultation with an employment lawyer in El Paso, Texas call Davie & Valdez, P.C., today.

 Common Types Of Workplace Discrimination

 Believe it or not, workplace discrimination still exists in this day and age.
 Whether it is committed by a boss or fellow worker, it is completely wrong and should not be tolerated.
 If you believe you are being discriminated against, you should consult an employment lawyer in El Paso, TX.
 Here are the most common types of workplace discrimination:

 - Race discrimination: Race discrimination refers to treating someone negatively due to the color of their skin.
 Unfortunately, this still happens quite frequently in the workplace.
-Example of this type of discrimination include racist jokes, denial of promotions based on race and stereotyping.
+Examples of this type of discrimination includes racist jokes, denial of promotions based on race and stereotyping.
 Some employers may even refuse to hire people of certain racial groups altogether.

 - Age discrimination: Age discrimination can to workers who are 40 and over.
 Older workers may have more trouble getting hired before employers assume they can’t perform the job properly or will ask for too high of a salary.

 - Disability discrimination: As an employment lawyer in El Paso, TX can confirm, people can also be discriminated against for their disability at work.
 Common types of disability discrimination include direct discrimination, indirect discrimination, harassment and failure to make reasonable discrimination.